phuongtruong282/Student-Habits-vs-Academic-Performance/README.md

 **Insight:**
 - As performance category decreases from A - Excellent to E - Weak, the proportion of study hours per day decreases, while the proportion of leisure hours increases.
-- Students in the "Excellent" and "Very Good" categories spend over 50% of their daily time on studying, while those in the "Weak" category spend significantly less time studying and more time on leisure.
+- Students in the Excellent and Very Good categories spend over 50% of their daily time on studying, while those in the Weak category spend significantly less time studying and more time on leisure.

 **Conclusion**